sweng-epfl/public/ReadMe.md

 - Organize the development of software during its entire lifecycle, from team formation to long-term support
 - Critique software developed by others in a constructive and evidence-based manner
 - Produce software that enables users to reliably and efficiently perform the tasks they require

+## Prerequisites

+This course assumes familiarity with the basics of programming, and specifically the Java programming language to practice the theoretical concepts taught in class.

 ## Lectures